mvolkmann/blog/src/book-errata.md

 is now closer to the beginning of this section.

 p.
 351 Change the second code annotation to "The same type error occurs here."

+### Chapter 21

+p.
+357 In the last sentence of section 21.1, change "section 21.6" to "section 21.7".

+p.
+363 In the last sentence of section 21.1.6, change "section 21.7" to "section 21.8".

+### Appendix E

+p.
+409 Move the paragraph starting with "Add the following", the line containing the "format" script, and the sentence starting with "To run Prettier" all to after Listing E.1 on the next page to be consistent with the placement in Appendix D.

 ### Index